Jerry03120/sfrc-shear-ml-gui/README.md

 * Fiber volume fraction, `Vf`
 * Reinforcing index, `RI`
 * Fiber aspect ratio, `Lf/Df`
-* Residual tensile strength parameters, when available
+* Residual strength parameters, when available

-The target variable is typically the experimental shear strength, such as `Vu` or shear stress `tau_u`.
+* Experimental shear strength, `Vu`

 ---

 ## Notes

-This code may contain default local file paths for the original research environment.
+The source code may include default local paths from the original research environment.
-If the program is used on another computer, input CSV files should be selected manually through the GUI.
+When running the program on another computer, select the input CSV files manually through the GUI.

-Please make sure that private datasets, unpublished experimental data, or confidential research files are not uploaded to a public repository unless they are intended to be shared.
+Do not upload private datasets, unpublished experimental data, or confidential research files to a public repository unless they are intended to be shared.

 ---